Into Film Clubs

 Suitable forAll ages

-Download resources to help you mark the annual celebration of science, technology, engineering and maths which takes place between 5-14 March 2021.
+Our many Into Film+ titles, resources and exclusive content can help you mark this annual celebration of science, technology, engineering and maths.

 Reading time 3 mins

 A list of films on Into Film+ and Into Film+ Premium for secondary students to explore representations of the Holocaust.

 Viewing 4 of 4 related items.